Documentation

 - Cursor

-Let the author of the service provide the docs
+Let service authors provide the docs.

 Our code relies on many external sources, such as libraries and APIs.
 Only the service authors truly know how to use them most effectively.